ippontech/blog-usa/posts/python-in-production-part-2-of-5.md

 INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
 ```

-You should see the familiar FastAPI startup text, and be able to access your "hello world" endpoint served at the root location by clicking the URL.  **Notice** that we *did not* have to append "***.py***" to simple_api when we ran it.
+You should see the familiar FastAPI startup text, and be able to access your "hello world" endpoint served at the root location by clicking the URL.  **Notice** that we did not have to append "***.py***" to simple_api when we ran it.
 That is because it is now a package.
 Similarly to how when you import something, you do not write ***import datetime.py***.

-Another *cool trick* that has now been made possible, is running our program from the interpreter.
+Another *cool trick* that has now been made possible, is running our program from the python interpreter.
 Try this in your terminal.
 Type ***python*** to start the interpreter.
 ```bash
 >>> from simple_api.api import app
 >>> import uvicorn